TechGF/Timer-Extension/README.md

 # Chrome Extension Timer

-This is a **Chrome Extension** that allows a user to view real time, user name, and start, stop and reset Timer.
+This is a **Chrome Extension** that allows a user to view real time, name, and start, stop and reset Timer.

 ## User Stories